marionhardy/hydra-regen/README.md

 -    clusters were attributed
 -    we now have a first glimpse at transcription factor expression

+## Interstitial_report5_transcription_timeline

+Subclustered to only neurons in order to study neuron subtypes and appearances throughout regenaration.
+Allows for FindMarkers between clusters and timepoints.

+-    PCA, UMAP at 0.025 resolution
+-    Subgrouped per timepoints
+-    Transcription factor of interest expression

 ## Nota Bene

-The 105 genome is very fractionated and is poorly annotated compared to current available constructs.
+The 102 genome is very fractionated and is poorly annotated compared to current available constructs.
-I had to manually cross HVAEP1 genome for the previously established celltype markers with the 105 genome.
+I had to manually cross HVAEP1 genome for the previously established celltype markers with the 102 genome.
-I did that by taking the HVAEP1 fasta file, blasting every established cell type marker transcript and finding if there's a >80% match for a transcript in 105.
+I did that by taking the HVAEP1 fasta file, blasting every established cell type marker transcript and finding if there's a >80% match for a transcript in 102.
 Then I went back to the annotation file and changed the name of the transcript in a duplicated Symbol column called Symbol_updated.
-I also manually checked annotated genes that had a transcript in 105 but the ID didn't reflect it.
+I also manually checked annotated genes that had a transcript in 102 but the ID didn't reflect it.
 This is stored in an excel document called "mcbi_dataset_MH_annotated.xlsx"